-Rosewood essential oil is a calming and steadying oil - good to use during exams or when driving.
+Rosewood essential oil is a calming and steadying oil - a good oil to use during exams or when driving.

-It's also a great oil for the relief of stress, an aphrodisiac and a good deodorant.
-Useful for all skin types but ideal for mature skin.
-It's rejuvenating nature makes it helpful for wrinkles and in anti-stretchmark creams.
+It's also a popular oil for the relief of stress, a sensual oil to help set the mood and its also used as a natural good deodorant (always dilute before skin application).
+Useful for all skin types but especially for mature skin.

 Dalbergia sissoo Wood Oil is the volatile oil obtained by the steam